pianoman244/map-stpauls/README.md

 # map-stpauls
-The beginnings of the Millville Atlas Project.
-This repository contains demos with Mapbox, Leaflet, and React I created to test out different mapping tools during my 2024 fellowship with St. Paul's School.
+This repository contains an interactive Mapbox map and lightweight web-based GIS data editor I created during my 2024 fellowship with St. Paul's School (SPS).
+The Mapbox map was a simple prototype using SPS datasets to demonstrate the tool's capabilities to the graphic design team.
+I created the GIS data editor to help me digitize some information about landscaper-planted campus trees, previously stored in a PDF with static maps, as well as some other landscaping data.

+The Leaflet-based editor is more built out.
+My main technical task at the fellowship was digitizing their static maps of campus trees and trails, and I built this editor to do it.
+The editing features come from a JavaScript library called Geoman.

 ## admissions-clone
-A demo of what "maps.sps.edu" could look like, with an embedded Mapbox map.
-The HTML/CSS is from the SPS Admissions page (https://www.sps.edu/admissions), and I wrote all the Mapbox code in app.js.
-The HTML elements overlaid on the map are added in index.html and updated throughout app.js.
+The interactive Mapbox map is here, embedded within a demo of what "maps.sps.edu" could look like.
+The HTML/CSS is from the SPS Admissions page (https://www.sps.edu/admissions), and all the Mapbox code is in app.js.
+There are no package managers; the Mapbox code is imported directly with script tags.
+The HTML elements overlaid on the map are all directly inside index.html (and updated dynamically in app.js).

+It has all campus trees, trails, buildings, and "landscaping zones".
+Keep in mind that this was a simple demo created in a week without prior Mapbox knowledge, intended to show basic functionality.
+* Currently each building is assigned a random year from SPS's founding to now, and the slider hides buildings newer than the selected date.
+Someone could eventually match each building with its actual construction date for an interesting animation.
+* Yes, a layer selector and caption would make this more comprehensible to someone not in the room where I was presenting this demo.

+It's deployed in a GitHub page in this repo: https://pianoman244.github.io/map-stpauls/admissions_clone/index.html

-To view the page, just clone the repository and open index.html in a browser.
-To ensure Mapbox can access the datasets, run cors_server.py from a terminal.
+To run the page yourself, clone the repository and open index.html in a browser.
+To ensure Mapbox can access the datasets, run cors_server.py in the root of the repository from a terminal.
 This will start a simple server on localhost port 8000 so Mapbox has a URL to access the sources.

-There are no package managers involved here.
-All the Mapbox JS is imported in script tags directly in index.html.

-This folder is entirely self-contained (except for cors_server.py).
-You don't need to worry about any other code in this repository to run the demo.
-It's intentionally simple to keep the focus on the Mapbox code.
-Everything in this folder except for `index.html`, `css/maps.css`, and `maps/main.js` (along with the source data in `maps/data`) is copied from the SPS website to clone the site.
+The datasets are stored in `backend/data`.